-- Construct a traffic circle at the intersection of Mason Street and Grandview Avenue. - This traffic circle will reduce motor vehicle speeds while allowing bicyclists to travel smoothly through the intersection. - 4.
+- 3. Construct a traffic circle at the intersection of Mason Street and Grandview Avenue. - This traffic circle will reduce motor vehicle speeds while allowing bicyclists to travel smoothly through the intersection. - 4.
 Install speed cushions. - This treatment will slow motorized traffic without impeding bicyclists. - 5.
-Switch stop signs from north/south to east/west at Lindell Street, Henderson Avenue, Parker Avenue, and Arcola Avenue. - This improvement prioritizes the neighborhood greenway as the through movement, making it more convenient and quicker to use. - 6.
+Switch stop signs from north/south to east/west at Lindell Street, Henderson Avenue, Parker Avenue, and Arcola Avenue. - This improvement prioritizes the neighborhood greenway as the through movement, making it more convenient and quicker to use. - With the removal of the reorientation of the stops signs along Grandview Avenue, traffic calming may be needed. - 6.
 Tighten the curb radius at the northwest corner of Weisman Road and Grandview Avenue. - This tightened radius will slow southbound right turns and northbound left turns, making the intersection safer for all road users.